Managing agricultural plastics

-In spring 2015, the DNR, UW-Extension and Organic Valley contracted with the UW-River Falls Survey Research Center to conduct a survey of licensed non-organic dairy producers, certified organic dairies, licensed nurseries/greenhouses and boat marinas.
+In 2015, the DNR, UW-Extension and Organic Valley contracted with the UW-River Falls Survey Research Center to conduct a survey of licensed non-organic dairy producers, certified organic dairies, licensed nurseries/greenhouses and boat marinas.
 The goal of the survey was to find out the volume, frequency and current disposal methods of agricultural and boat wrap plastic in Wisconsin.

 Based on the results, the report estimates that these operations generate 20.4 million pounds of recyclable plastic wrap each year.
 Please note, however, that due to the low response rate and methodology, results may not be an accurate statistical representation of the groups surveyed.

 Ag plastics stakeholder meeting

 DNR, with DATCP, UW-Extension and Revolution Plastics, held an Agricultural Plastics Stakeholder meeting in June 2019.

 - DNR: Opening Remarks & Facilitated Discussion Questions